About Me

 Me at Churchill, Canada, 2012.

 I earned a double honours BA in History and English in 2003 and a PhD in History in 2009, both at National University of Ireland Maynooth.
-I completed part of my postgraduate study at Voronezh State University, Russia.
 I have held research and lecturing positions at University of Toronto, University of Greenwich, NUI Maynooth, Ulster University, and the Royal Irish Academy.
-In 2018–19, I was inaugural Historian-in-Residence at EPIC The Irish Emigration Museum.
+In 2018–19, I was inaugural Historian-in-Residence at EPIC The Irish Emigration Museum, and I have worked as Cultural Officer at the Irish Foreign Ministry.

 Finally, if you are wondering why I’ve chosen the name ‘Historianka’ – I grew up in a house full of books and where TV was limited, so I’ve loved history and literature since I was a small child.
-My first serious foray into historical research was as a postgraduate student, when I studied Irish visitors to Russia in the eighteenth century (a topic I’m still obsessed with).
-That project emerged from my love of travel and travel writing, and a long fascination with Russian history and culture.
-The name ‘Historianka’ is my way of holding onto those early passions, as I explore other aspects of the past.
+My first serious foray into historical research was as a postgraduate student, when I studied Irish visitors to Russia in the eighteenth century – a project that emerged from my love of travel and travel writing, and my curiosity about cross-cultural encounters in the past.
+The name ‘Historianka’ is my way of holding onto those early passions, as I explore other aspects of life in the past.